-Problems with contact lenses and lens care products could result in serious injury to the eye.
-It is essential that patients follow their eye care practitioner's

-- direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
-Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - When prescribed for Frequent/Planned Replacement Wear, the need for strict compliance with the care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be emphasized to the patient. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers.
+- · Problems with contact lenses and lens care products could result in serious injury to the eye.
+It is essential that patients follow their eye care practitioner's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
+Eve problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - .
+When prescribed for Frequent / Planned Replacement Wear, the need for strict compliance with the care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be emphasized to the - Studies have shown that contact lens wearers who are smokers have a higher incidence